Inuit art: 16th century

-In the 16th century Inuit began to barter with European whalers, missionaries and other visitors to the North for tea, weapons or alcohol.
+In the 16th century Inuit began to barter with European whalers, missionaries and other visitors to the north for tea, weapons or alcohol.
 Items previously produced as decorative tools or amulets for the angakkuq (shaman), such as carvings of animals and hunting or camping scenes, became trade commodities.
 Inuit artists also began producing ivory miniatures specifically as trade goods, to decorate European rifles, tools, boats, and musical instruments.
 Cribbage boards and carved walrus and narwhal tusks were intended for the whalers.
 Missionaries encouraged the use of Christian imagery, which was accepted to a limited extent.

 Since 1945

 Traditionally, Inuit carved objects for decoration, use in games, religious purposes, or self-amusement.
 However the nature and functions of Inuit carvings changed rapidly after contact with European and European-Canadian society.
-This change accelerated after around 1949, when Inuit began settling into communities, and the Canadian government began to encourage a carving industry as a source of income for the Inuit.
+This change accelerated after around 1949, when many Inuit were forcibly moved into settled communities, and the Canadian government began to encourage a carving industry as a source of income for the Inuit.
 The art changed markedly from the form which prevailed in the past, in size, media, motif, and style.

 The Government of Canada's encouragement of commercial carving was initially heavy-handed, as is most clearly shown by the pamphlet "Eskimo Handicrafts", circulated among Inuit communities in the early 1950s.
 Intended to provide inspiration to Inuit sculptors, this pamphlet depicted artifacts in the collection of the Canadian Museum of Civilization; many of the objects pictured, such as totem poles, were not germane to Inuit culture.

 The first generation of Inuit artists in Kinngait (formerly Cape Dorset) in the 1940s and 1950s sold their carvings to the Baffin Trading Company (1939–1946) and the Hudson's Bay Company.
 The West Baffin Eskimo Cooperative was founded in Kinngait in 1959 and became the primary purchaser of arts and craft items.